-The following procedures apply anytime a covered or safety-sensitive employee is subject to drug or alcohol tests:
+The following procedures apply when an employee is subject to reasonable suspicion drug and/or alcohol testing:

-1. Alcohol Testing:

-- a.
-Breath alcohol testing will be conducted at a location that affords visual and aural privacy to the employee being tested sufficient to prevent unauthorized persons from seeing or hearing the test results.
+- 1. Alcohol Testing: - a.
+Breath alcohol testing shall be conducted at a location that affords visual and aural privacy to the employee being tested sufficient to prevent unauthorized persons from seeing or hearing the test results.
 In some unusual circumstances, such as when it is essential to conduct a test at the scene of an accident, a test may be conducted at a location that provides visual and aural privacy only to the extent practicable. - b.
 All necessary equipment, personnel, and materials for breath testing shall be provided at the location where testing is conducted. - c.
 The employee shall complete all required paperwork and be required to properly identify themselves.
-The test administrator shall document any refusal to complete required paperwork. - d.
-The employee shall be directed to blow into a breathalyzer and must be shown the results of the test once indicated on the breathalyzer. - e.
-If the test is positive, as defined by federal or state standards, the employee may be required to submit to a confirmation test.
+The test administrator must document refusal to complete required paperwork. - d.
+The employee shall be directed to blow into a breathalyzer and must be shown the results of the test. - e.
+If the test is positive, as defined by federal standards, the employee may be required to submit to a confirmation test.
 The employee shall be instructed not to eat, drink, or put any object or substance in their mouth until after the confirmation test.
-The test administrator shall also explain the test will be conducted even if the employee has disregarded these instructions.
+The test administrator shall also explain the test may be conducted even if the employee has disregarded these instructions.

 Confirmation test results are deemed to be the final results upon which any action under the drug and alcohol testing policy or regulations shall be based.

 - f.
 The test administrator shall transmit all results to the District in a confidential manner. - g.
 The test administrator shall also inform the District of any refusal to test. - h.
-If the employee attempts and fails to provide an adequate amount of breath, the District designee shall direct the employee to obtain, as soon as practical after the attempted test, an evaluation from a licensed physician acceptable to the District concerning the employee's medical ability or inability to provide an adequate amount of breath.
+If the employee attempts and fails to provide an adequate amount of breath, the District shall direct the employee to obtain, as soon as practical after the attempted test, an evaluation from a licensed physician acceptable to the District concerning the employee's medical ability or inability to provide an adequate amount of breath.
 If the physician determines, in their reasonable medical judgment, that a medical condition has, or could have, precluded the employee from providing an adequate amount of breath, the employee's failure to provide an adequate amount of breath shall not be deemed a refusal to take the test.
-If a licensed physician is unable to make such a determination, the employee's failure to provide an adequate amount of breath shall be regarded as a refusal.

-2. Drug Testing:
+If a licensed physician is unable to make such a determination, the employee's failure to provide an adequate amount of breath shall be regarded as a refusal. - 2.
+Drug Testing: